uoftcprg/pokerkit/docs/source/decks.rst

 Deck operations
 ---------------

-The method :meth:`pokertools.decks.Deck.draw` allow you to draw cards from decks.
+The method :meth:`pokerface.decks.Deck.draw` allow you to draw cards from decks.

 .. code-block:: python

-   from pokertools import *
+   from pokerface import *

    # Create a shuffled standard deck (52 cards).
    deck = StandardDeck()